-- Families will submit a transfer request online at https://kipptexas.org/kipp-texas-transfers/.
-All online requests will be reviewed by the KIPP Texas Transfer Committee using a valid email address. - Student transfer requests will be granted, waitlisted based on seat availability, or denied based on the transfer committee review process. - The KIPP Texas Transfer Committee will notify the family of the outcome of their request via email.
+- Families will submit a transfer request through the annual re-enrollment process and submit all the accompanying documentation. - Student transfer requests will be granted or waitlisted based on seat availability or denied. - The KIPP Texas Transfer Committee will notify the family of the outcome of their request via email.
 If "Approved", families must accept the transfer offer within 48 hours of email notification.
 After 48 hours, the approved transfer offer will be withdrawn. - Receiving schools will welcome the family to their new school if the transfer is approved. - Families may appeal in the next transfer window, if needed. - Students requesting a transfer may be waitlisted if the requested school has no available seats.
-This means if a seat becomes available, the KIPP Texas Transfer committee will review the waitlist prior to each window and offer a seat to the next student on the waitlist.
+This means if a seat becomes available, the KIPP Texas Transfer committee will review the waitlist prior to each window and offer a seat to the next student on the waitlist - Families that submit a new student application on behalf of a current KIPPster to another KIPP Texas school will have their application either canceled or withdrawn as this does not follow the proper transfer process.
+These applications will be withdrawn even if the family has already completed the registration process.